easy & refreshing

 This simple watermelon basket brings the party to your next potluck.

-Ever need to bring something festive to a potluck and all you have laying around is a nice watermelon and some mint?
+Ever need to bring something festive to a potluck and all you have on hand is a nice watermelon and some mint?
 This fits almost every dietary variation and is super refreshing on a hot afternoon!

 I was inspired by the potluck host's shabby chic/vintage style and thought of a melon ball basket with scallop details.
 This was easier and faster than I thought it would be.